A3: Assisting Android API Migrations Using Code Examples: Evaluation design

 We aim to evaluate our approach by answering three research questions.
 We present our research questions and their motivations in the rest of this subsection.

 \textbf{RQ1} \textit{Can we identify API migration patterns from public code examples?}

 Our approach uses code examples to automatically learn API migration patterns.
 Therefore, the availability of migration code examples is very important to our approach.
-In this RQ, we study how many API migration patterns we can find in publicly available code examples.
+In this RQ, we study how many API migration patterns we can find in publicly available code examples and calculate the \textit{precision} of our approach.
+We also engaged the help of 20 volunteer developers to produce a sample migration dataset in order to obtain a known number of migration examples and determine the \textit{recall} of our approach.